darkstrings/jobsec-ews/readme.md

 # JobSec Early Warning System (EWS)

-A Python portfolio project that monitors the financial health of **any company you configure**.
+A Python project that checks the financial health of **any company you configure**.
 It scrapes Google News RSS feeds, applies sentiment analysis, and sends early‑warning alerts via email when risk signals are detected.

 ---